We place high importance on the relationship between school and home because the best outcomes are achieved when we all work together.

 - Tracking children’s progress and informing and consulting with parents if there are any problems.

-- Individual learning programs so parents and teachers can work together to assist children if they are having problems with learning.
+- Individual Education Plans (IEP) so parents and teachers can work together to assist children if they are having problems with learning or need extending.